cyberkrunk/resourcesforjazzguitar/src/articles/generated-collections.md

 **Definition: a generated collection is formed by repeatedly adding a single interval, which we term the “generator.”**

 Let’s begin with a really simple example, and use the generator of 1 semitone.
 For the rest of this article, generators will always be in semitones, and will be enclosed in angle brackets, like this: $\langle1\rangle\\.$ We will start with a single pitch class $(0)\\.$ In the first iteration, we add an interval of $\langle1\rangle\\,$ which gives us the set $(0,1)\\.$ In the second iteration, we add another interval of $\langle1\rangle\\,$ and now have the set $(0,1,2)\\.$ If we continue iterating, after eleven steps, we will have the set $(0,1,2,3,4,5,6,7,8,9,10,11)\\,$ which we can think of as the chromatic scale, or in pc set theory what is often termed the “aggregate.”
-Since we are doing math in mod $12\\,$ we can keep iterating, but we won’t add any new pitch classes, the set will just keep cycling through the same integers; this is sometimes termed a "cyclic set."
+Since we are doing math in mod $12\\,$ we can keep iterating, but we won’t add any new pitch classes, the set will just keep cycling through the same integers; this is sometimes termed a “cyclic set.”

 Now let’s try using a generator of $\langle2\rangle$.
 After five iterations, we will have the set $(0,2,4,6,8,10)\\,$ which is the wholetone scale.